tpgmartin/machine-learning-nanodegree/capstone/report.md

 _(approx. 3-5 pages)_

 ### Data Preprocessing
 In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
-Questions to ask yourself when writing this section:
+Questions to ask yourself when writing this
+section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

+Reference
+* Solution statement
+* Project design

+Using PCA with dimension reduction for feature transformation, this is to boost the runtime efficiency of the classifier.

+Why use PCA?
+* Reduce algorithm execution time
+* Make graphical representation of analysis simpler
+* Preprocessing with PCA `decomposition.PCA`, chose several different numbers of principal components between 10 and 100

 ### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

+Reference
+* Solution statement
+* Evaluation metrics
+* Project design

+Details

+* Using SVM classifier
+* Using RBF and polynomial kernels for comparison
+* Optimisation: Parameter selection via grid search cross validation
+* Evaluation: k-fold cross validation
+* Metrics: accuracy, error, confusion matrix

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
 - _Has an initial solution been found and clearly reported?_
 - _Is the process of improvement clearly documented, such as what techniques were used?_
 - _Are intermediate and final solutions clearly reported as the process is improved?_

+Check what can be taken out of Implementation section above

+Optimisation with grid search cross validation

 ## IV.
 Results